-When the Fund is liquid, there may be circumstances where your ability to withdraw from the Fund is restricted.
+There may be circumstances where your ability to withdraw from the Fund is restricted.
 These circumstances may include (but are not limited to):

-- market events affect the liquidity or marketability of the Fund's assets; - the Fund is no longer liquid or cannot meet its liquidity requirements; or - investor activity has affected the Fund's ability to realise assets at an acceptable price.
+- market events affect the liquidity or marketability of the Fund's assets; - the Fund is no longer Liquid or cannot meet its liquidity requirements; or

+• investor activity has affected the Fund's ability to realise assets at an acceptable price.